troglobit/troglobit.github.io/source/inadyn.markdown

 The [inadyn-mt](http://sourceforge.net/projects/inadyn-mt/) project is another fork from the original INADYN.
 It maintains support for Windows and adds many new features and fixes, not just for Windows.

-The goal of this project is to entirely focus on *BSD and various embedded Linux platforms.
-All sane patches addressing this target audience are welcome!